 It seems kinda sad that - so far - the club's 60th anniversary has gone by without too much fanfare, but that the back-to-back championships and the Oceania triumph have also slipped by.
 Maybe there's something in the works to commemorate the 20th anniversary of the club's peak, but we'll see I suppose.

 2019 marks twenty years since South won the Oceania Club Championships, although this post also missed the boat by a good month.
 Closer to the mark - in fact, being celebrated right now - is 3XY Radio Hellas' 25th anniversary, the Greek-Australian radio station which has been both friend and foe to the club, depending on who (and when) you ask.

-On September 26th, 1999, after a gruelling run in which they played four games in about eight days, South Melbourne Hellas were crowned the inaugural club champions of Oceania; an honour which saw the club win the right to represent the Oceania confederation at the first World Club Championships in Brazil the following January.
+On September 26th, 1999, after a gruelling run in which the team played four games in about eight days, South Melbourne Hellas was crowned the inaugural club champions of Oceania; an honour which saw the club win the right to represent the Oceania confederation at the first World Club Championships in Brazil the following January.

 South had qualified for the tournament by virtue of winning the 1999 National Soccer League grand final against minor premier Sydney United.
-The fact the minor premier didn't qualify for this tournament probably sticks in United's craw to this day, but doing it via grand final winner is the Australian way.
-Still, an administrative bungle by Soccer Australia could've - in theory at least - have seen United go to Fiji in South's place, as seen in this August 1999 article by Michael Cockerill in the Sydney Morning Herald.
+The fact that the minor premier didn't qualify for this tournament probably sticks in United's craw to this day, but doing these things via grand final winner is the Australian way.
+Still, an administrative bungle by Soccer Australia could - in theory at least - have seen United go to Fiji in South's place, as seen in this August 1999 article by Michael Cockerill in the Sydney Morning Herald.